dkacza/library-api/README.md

 4. Import the JSON files in dev-data folder to your MongoDB database.
    If you have MongoDB Command Line Tools installed, you can just run the bash or batch script in that folder.
    This step is not neccessary, but again, I reccomend you to do that for better experience.
-5. Load two Postman configuration files found in the directory.
+5. Load two Postman configuration files found in that directory.
 5. Hit `npm run start` or to launch the app!

 Now when the app is running, you can use the premade Postman setup, which I have included in the project.